-Amy Speros is counsel in the San Diego and Washington, D.C. offices of Latham & Watkins.
+Amy Speros is Counsel in the San Diego and Washington, D.C. offices of Latham & Watkins.
 She advises clients on regulatory, compliance, and transactional matters in industries overseen by the Food and Drug Administration (FDA) and other federal health agencies, including the pharmaceutical, biotechnology, medical device, food, dietary supplement, cosmetic, and tobacco industries.

-Ms. Speros assists clients with all aspects of the FDA-regulated product life cycle, including, among others:
+Amy assists clients with all aspects of the FDA-regulated product life cycle, including, among others:

 • Pre-market development and testing